arianitbp/slate/source/includes/_errors.md

 405 | Enter a valid ID
 406 | Not Acceptable -- You requested a format that isn't json 408 | Enter a valid phone-number
-410 | Gone -- The contact requested has been removed from our servers 412 | Field Name is required
+412 | Field Name is required
-429 | Too Many Requests -- You're requesting too many contacts!
-Slown down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.